MRCIEU/mdd-proteome-ancestry/README.md

 ## MDD liability prediction

-Use `scripts\protein-MDD-liability-prediction.Rmd` to assess ability of reverse MR to identify predictive biomarkers of MDD onset.
+Use `scripts\protein-MDD-liability-prediction.Rmd` to assess the ability of reverse MR in identifying predictive biomarkers of MDD onset.